ipapaengr/PowerShell-CSV-Comparator/README.md

-#This Powershell script will import two CSV files.
-#Compares the customer column for a new entry and emails the values for the new entries.
+The following Powershell script imports two CSV files and checks if there are any new entries in the customer column.
+If there are any new entries, the script sends an email containing the relevant values.